SciTools/iris/docs/iris/src/further_topics/lenient_metadata.rst

 :ref:`lenient behaviour` is not applied regardlessly across all metadata members participating in a lenient ``equal``, ``difference`` or ``combine`` operation.
-Rather, a more pragmatic application is employed based on the `CF Conventions`_ meaning of the member, and whether being lenient would result in erroneous behaviour or interpretation.
+Rather, a more pragmatic application is employed based on the `CF Conventions`_ definition of the member, and whether being lenient would result in erroneous behaviour or interpretation.

 .. _lenient members table: